morgangiraud/leniax/experiments/014_2channels/readme.md

 # 014 - 2 channels

+### Decription
-In this experiment we explore how the current QD algorithm works in the following settings
+In this experiment, we explore how the current QD algorithm works in

+The setting is:
+- The original Lenia update function
-- 2 channels
+- 1 channel
-- 4 kernels (kernels can influence eachothers)
+- 2 kernels

 2 variations:
 - raw search
-- 1 kernel frozen to orbium found in experiment 014_2channels
+- 1 kernel frozen to Orbium found in experiment 014_2channels

+### Hypothesis
-Goal: See if the current QD algorithm scale well to this setting
+Current QD algorithm scale well to this setting.

+### Results
-Results: ok in both settings
+Right in both settings

-Notes:
-Creatures are surpringly interesting and the algorithm is working well.
-Gives me hope that it will scale to higher dimensions.
+The solitons are surprisingly interesting and the algorithm is working well!

+Gives me hope that it will scale to higher dimensions!